Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Introduction

-The application of FBMC to massive MIMO channels has been recently studied in \cite{armanfarhang2014filter} where its so-called self-equalization property leading to a channel flattening effect was reported through simulations.
+Filter bank multicarrier (FBMC) is a waveform that has gained an increased attention in the recent years due to its improved spectral properties compared to orthogonal frequency division multiplexing (OFDM), \cite{farhang2011ofdm,perez2015mimo,aminjavaheri2015impact}.
+The application of FBMC to massive MIMO channels has been recently studied in \cite{armanfarhang2014filter}, where its so-called self-equalization property leading to a channel flattening effect was reported through simulations.
 According to this property, the effects of channel distortions (i.e., intersymbol interference and intercarrier interference) will diminish by increasing the number of BS antennas.
+The authors in \cite{rottenberg2017performance} obtain the asymptotic mean squared error (MSE) performance of FBMC in massive MIMO channels.
+Their analysis shows that the MSE becomes uniform across different subcarriers as a result of the channel hardening effect.
 In \cite{aminjavaheri2015frequency}, multi-tap equalization per subcarrier is proposed for FBMC-based massive MIMO systems to improve the equalization accuracy as compared to the single-tap equalization at the expense of a higher computational complexity.
 The authors in \cite{farhang2014pilot} show that the pilot contamination problem in multi-cellular massive MIMO networks, \cite{marzetta2010noncooperative}, can be resolved in a straightforward manner with FBMC signaling due to its special structure.
 These studies prove that FBMC is an appropriate match for massive MIMO and vice versa as they can both bring pivotal properties into the picture of the next generations of wireless systems.
 Specifically, this combination is of a great importance as not only the same spectrum is being simultaneously utilized by all the users but it is also used in a more efficient manner compared to OFDM.